-STK-MAT4700 – An Introduction to mathematical finance
+STK-MAT4700 – Introduction to Mathematical Finance and Investment Theory

 The course will give an introduction to the most important notions and problems in mathematical finance.
 The theory of arbitrage for pricing and hedging derivatives (options) will be studied in the context of discrete and continuous time stochastic models, with the famous Black and Scholes option pricing formula as a highlight.
-Moreover the course will focus on the theory of investments with special stress given to utility optimization and the Markowitz' theory for optimal portfolio choice.
+Moreover the course will focus on the theory of investments with special stress given to utility optimization and the Markowitz´ theory for optimal portfolio choice.

-- develop hedging strategies for derivatives in tree-models;
+- develop hedging strategies for derivatives in tree-models

-- price using no-arbitrage and hedging principles in tree-models;
+- price using no-arbitrage and hedging principles in tree-models

-- know the concept of risk-neutral probability;
+- know the concept of risk-neutral probability

-- develop the Black-Scholes option pricing formula as a limit of tree-model;
+- develop the Black-Scholes option pricing formula as a limit of tree-model

-- apply the Black-Scholes formula to price and hedge plain-vanilla options in finance;
+- apply the Black-Scholes formula to price and hedge plain-vanilla options in finance

-- can create portfolios that balance profit and risk optimally;
+- can create portfolios that balance profit and risk optimally

 - master LaTeX as an electronic tool for writing mathematics.

-If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.
+If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-- 8 credits overlap with MAT2700 – Introduction to mathematical finance and investment theory (continued)
+- 8 credits overlap with MAT2700 – Introduction to mathematical finance and investment theory (continued).

-- 8 credits overlap with ECON4510 – Finance Theory
+- 8 credits overlap with ECON4510 – Finance Theory.

 4 hours of lectures/exercises per week throughout the semester.